| |

 Used daily, SBTRCT says its bar will last for 10 – 12 weeks, making it a cost-effective cleansing solution.
 What’s more, as it’s wrapped in paper in a cardboard box, there is zero plastic here.

 You can buy a set from any online eco shop.
-I’m a fan of organic cotton pads like these ones as they give a good scrubbing action.
-If you prefer something softer, try these bamboo ones, which offer a gentler cleansing action.
-Either are a great buy if you are looking to swap from single-use wipes or pads.
+I’m a fan of these cotton face scrubbies from Etsy as they give a good scrubbing action.
+If you prefer something softer, try these bamboo pads, which offer a gentler cleansing action.
+Either is a great buy if you are looking to swap from single-use wipes or pads.

 You can also make your own makeup removal pads using this free crochet pattern.
 If you can crochet, it’s a great way to use up any odds and ends of wool to make something truly zero-waste.

-If that’s too tricky (I can’t crochet either!) then if you (or a crafty friend) have an old towel (maybe one that’s got a few holes and you were thinking about binning) then you can cut it up into squares to make your own pads.
-You might want to hem the sides to prevent fraying.
+If crochet is too tricky, then if you have an old towel (maybe one that’s got a few holes and you were thinking about binning) you can cut it up into squares to make your own pads.
+The only thing you might want to do is to hem the sides to prevent fraying.

 What about DIYing Makeup Remover?